-What's the point in spending all that time and energy on your marketing if people land on your website and bounce straight off?
-With affordable website building tools like Squarespace, there is no excuse to have a bad website these days.
+What's the point in spending time on your marketing if people land on your website and bounce off?
+With affordable website building tools like Squarespace, there is no excuse to have a lousy website these days.
 (Obviously, I'm not trying to put web designers and developers out of a job.
 The freelancers I'm considering wouldn't be able to afford a bespoke website anyway.)

-Tools like Squarespace are great because their template designs are top notch, and the platform is SEO-friendly.
+Tools like Squarespace are great because their template designs are top-notch, and the platform is SEO-friendly.
 They also offer greater control.
 For instance, if you feel as though something isn't working – if a piece of copy needs tweaking, or an image swapping – you can do so, quickly and easily.
-Check out Squarespace's video tutorials to build your own site.
+Check out Squarespace's video tutorials to build your site.

-Once you're up and running, you can check web analytics to see if visitors are converting or abandoning certain pages.
-You can take another look at how you're presenting yourself, and adjust accordingly.
+Once you're up and running, you can check web analytics to see if visitors are converting or abandoning individual pages.
+You can take another look at how you're presenting yourself and adjust accordingly.
 By having this agile, iterative approach, you can keep improving your website until something works.
 Your website should never stop evolving anyway.
-You should see it as a living, breathing part of your business, one that constantly needs attention.
+You should see it as a living, breathing part of your business, one that always needs attention.

 4. Make an effort to get testimonials

 Nothing beats a great review from a credible source.
 A testimonial from a happy customer will do wonders and attract more business, so fill your website with recommendations.
 Add them to your 'case studies' or 'portfolio' page.
 Splash a few on your home page.
 Write about successful projects on your blog, and throw in the odd client comment, if you can.

 And if you can get at least eight reviews on Google Maps too, that only boosts your local SEO – helping you beat your competition for your chosen keywords.